 - Understanding how to analyse poetry

-- Using roleplay and drama activities to develop confidence and understanding of key characters
+- Using roleplay and drama activities to develop confidence and understanding of characters and themes

 Key Stage 4